Potty Training, The Sunshine Way

 You will need to bring many changes of clothing, at first.
 It makes training more difficult if your child is in underwear one day & the next in diapers (Oops!
 Mom or Dad forgot to bring clean clothes!).
 Please bring loose, easy for your child to use, clothing!
 Remember you’re asking your child to learn to use the toilet and learn to dress themselves at the same time.
 Successful potty training must include consistency!

 We know that potty training is a very frustrating time for many parents.
-Fortunately, it last for a relatively short period of time.
+Fortunately, it lasts for a relatively short period of time.
 We hope you will be able to support your child during this time of transition in positive ways.
 Keep in mind that no child has graduated from Sunshine House in diapers!
 It will happen!!!

 Clothing That Will Help Children Master Potty Training